aaron-G18/Burger/README.md

 ---

 In this project I used:
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript
--JQuery
+- JQuery
--Node
+- Node
--Express
+- Express
--Express-handlebars
+- Express-handlebars
--mysql (node.js driver for mysql)
+- mysql (node.js driver for mysql)